markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/crop-adjusted-zoom-targets.md

 You can access the Crop tool in Dynamic Media Classic from the Details page for an asset or by clicking the **Edit** button.
 You can use the tool to crop in two ways:

 * The default cropping mode in which you drag the handles of the crop window or type values in the Size box.
 Learn how to [Manually Crop](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/master-files/cropping-image.html#select-an-area-to-crop).
 * Trim.
 Use this to remove extra whitespace around your image by calculating the number of pixels that do not match your image.
-Learn how to [Crop by](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/master-files/cropping-image.html#crop-to-remove-white-space-around-an-image)[Trimming](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/master-files/cropping-image.html#crop-to-remove-white-space-around-an-image).
+Learn how to [Crop by Trimming](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/master-files/cropping-image.html#crop-to-remove-white-space-around-an-image).

 ### *Manual Cropping*